kailafitz/cs50finalproject/README.md

 A variety of HTTP requests are featured in the 'routes.py' file in order to GET, POST, PUT and DELETE data between the frontend and the database.
 One of the first routes defined is the '/active' route which checks to see if the JWT is active.
 It is called upon at every route, taking, returning the appropriate response and status based on the JWT it reecives.

 Each of the POST methods take in the data as json and we assign a variable to each value from a key pair in the json package received.
 A check ensures that the necessary fields are not committed to the database as blanks, sending back user feedback to the frontend.

+The following notes on each route provide some insight and points of interest:

 ###### Notes on register() route function